 What software or tools do you need?

-The course is run remotely via Zoom.
+The course is run remotely via Zoom, along with the whiteboard tool Mural, instructions and intro videos are sent prior to the start of the course.
 Bring pen and paper for sketching or taking notes.

 Who will you learn with?